The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Determining proper motion of stars

-We compute the root mean square (rms) values for the residuals in both the x and y directions and examine them by creating plots depicting the mean rms values per detector versus individual epochs as shown in Figure \ref{fig:residual}.
+The subsequent procedure involves transforming the position of sources in the individual epoch catalogues to the reference catalogue, following the steps adopted by \citet{2018smith} (for more details see \citetalias{2022florian}).
+Afterwards, we compute the root mean square (rms) values for the residuals in both the x and y directions and examine them by creating plots depicting the mean rms values per detector versus individual epochs as shown in Figure \ref{fig:residual}.
 The residuals across the tiles were less than 0.1 pixels for the outer tiles, where the LMC stellar density is low, and 0.07 pixels for the inner tiles, where the density is higher.
 However, there were isolated instances where the residuals per detector per epoch exceeded this threshold, particularly for epochs with high seeing conditions.
 Nevertheless, we noted that as long as the majority of the residual values per detector remained below 0.1 pixels, the derived proper motions were within the expected uncertainty of $\approx$ 1.24 mas yr$^{-1}$.

-\subsection{Relative Proper Motion calculation}
+\subsection{Relative proper motion calculation}